chonton/vault-jca/README.md

 ## KeyPairGenerator

-The KeyPairGenerator will create a new KeyPair in Vault with the name given in the VaultParameterSpec
+The KeyPairGenerator can create a new KeyPair in Vault with the name specified in the VaultParameterSpec.

 ```java